Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Re‑arm on exit then re‑cross: once fired, do not re‑fire while the condition persists; re‑arm after leaving the zone and fire again only on a new cross‑in.
 Changing the configured threshold re‑arms immediately.
 - Rate limits, cooldowns, concurrency, and quiet‑hours apply consistently across alert types.

-See `ALERTS.md` for the full product/tech spec and parity details.
+See `ALERTS.md` for the full product/tech spec and the Parity Summary table.

 ### 📰 News API Usage (External Source + Internal Endpoints)